dlizarra/spring-boot-react-webpack-starter/README.md

 application by running the main method in `StarterMain`, and not if for example we run the app with maven with `mvn spring-boot:run`.

-In the <b>frontend</b> we use Webpack Dev Server hot module replacement through the npm script `start`.
+In the **frontend** we use Webpack Dev Server hot module replacement through the npm script `start`.
 Once the script is running the Dev Server will be watching for any changes on our frontend files.